From Chile to Canada; from the Andes Mountains of the south-west to Africville town of the north-east,

 Blast into Outer Space on a Journey to the Moon...and Beyond via BackPax' authentic audiojourney produced in cooperation with NASA.
 Then join the fun when BackPax: EXPEDITIONS charts the quest for the stars by people around the world for over 4,000 years.

 Follow the trail blazed by Civil Rights Movement heroes in the struggle to vote.
 They were men, women, and children on the move -- 25,000 strong.
 Arms linked, minds "stayed on freedom"; they risked their lives for what was right in the face of terrible wrongs.
 They marched through ALABAMA for human rights, for voting rights; for justice.

 Take a walk through time in Tenochtitlan.
 Meet the Mexica people and discover the Treasures of Ancient Mexico when BackPax tours the National Museum of Anthropology (Museo Nacional de Antropologia) in Mexico City.
 And, did you know that Mexico named its first Black president almost 200 years before the U.S. elected President Obama?
-Join us for Hispanic Heritage Month and visit MEXICO -- land of many surprises.
+Join us on this authentic BackPax adventure to MEXICO -- land of many surprises.